jiyadkhan10/-Knowledge-Driven-Application-for-Teaching-Faculty-FAST-School-of-Computing-Islamabad/README.md

 27. Data property CourseName have domain Course and range rdfs: Literal <br />
 28. Data property SectionName have domain Course and range rdfs: Literal <br />
 29. Data property Restriction on NumCRs have max cardinality 4 <br />

+# Languages
+1. Python <br />
+2. Ontology Language <br />

+# Note

+The Description.pdf contains the detailed description of this repository.